ComScore

 1. Arugula

-Also known as rocket in Europe and Australia, these small, scalloped leaves are dark green in color and delightfully peppery.
+Also known as rocket in Europe and Australia, these small, scalloped leaves (three to six inches in length, or smaller if you’re working with baby arugula) are bright green in color and delightfully peppery.
 With its distinctive bite, arugula can handle tangy dressings and big flavors, so don’t be shy when pairing it with other ingredients.
 Arugula also makes a great addition to a sandwich or atop pizza when you want an extra kick, or you can wilt it into pasta for a mellower flavor.
+(Or if you’re like me, you can just eat it plain by the handful because that little kick of spice is just so good.)

 different types of lettuce: butterhead lettuce